taikoxyz/taiko-mono/packages/website/docs/alpha-1-testnet/run-a-node.md

 ## System requirements

-Because we are a fork of geth, you can consult the (geth minimum requirements)[https://github.com/ethereum/go-ethereum#hardware-requirements], which are outlined below.
+Because we are a fork of geth, you can consult the [geth minimum requirements](https://github.com/ethereum/go-ethereum#hardware-requirements), which are outlined below.

 ### Minimum: